How to Create a Home Inventory for Insurance Claims

 • Current value estimate — what it would cost to replace today

-• Warranty information — coverage dates and terms
+• Warranty information — coverage dates and terms (see our guide to tracking warranties)

 The Room-by-Room Approach